 We have changed our approach with regards to the security changes of which Salesforce admins have been notified via email in August.
 The changes will be disabled by default and admins need to enable it via a new custom setting after Release 14 has been installed on your org.
 Enabling the changes can be done per user and/or per profile, which will give you the opportunity to do a phased roll out and gives you more time to test the changes extensively.
+We strongly advise you to test this first on a Sandbox.
 The email that was sent out in August contained the following information:

 As part of our continuing efforts to ensure the highest level of security within Bullhorn Connexys, we will be rolling out some changes in our September release (release 14) that we wanted to make you aware of.